ijsbol/TheGameOfLifeJava/README.md

 ## Controls
  - Press the `space key` to start the simulation.
  - Press the `tab key` to pause the simulation.
+ - Click to change the alive/dead state of a cell.
+ - Drag to change the alive/dead state of many cells to the inverse of the state of the first cell you clicked.